+1 Introduction

-1 Introduction 1.1 Background
+1.1 Background

-The climate impact of food consumption corresponds to about 2 tons of CO_2 eq. per capita, representing around 25 % of the total consumption-driven climate change impact in Sweden.
+The climate impact of food consumption corresponds to about 2 tonnes of CO_2 eq. per capita, representing around 25 % of the total consumption-driven climate change impact in Sweden.
 There are several diverse ongoing trends of food consumption in Sweden, and their primary drivers are environmental and health considerations.
-The results of a market research carried out by YouGov (2010) indicated that nearly 75 percent of respondents would buy climate-labeled food, and nearly 50 percent of the respondents would be willing to pay a higher price for such a product.
+The results of market research carried out by YouGov (2010) indicated that nearly 75 percent of respondents would buy climate-labeled food, and nearly 50 percent of the respondents would be willing to pay a higher price for such a product.
+The interest in more climate-conscious food is steadily increasing; a recent survey shows that 85% of the food industry in Sweden is noticing a shift from animal-based protein in favour of plant protein (Macklean Insikter, 2015).